Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

 How does the dependence of $\MIR$ estimates on $\dt$ and $\Delta t$ in the regime of limited data looks like for other methods?
-In \figref{Validation_on_ArtData_Detail}a, we demonstrate that assuming the data to be simply Gaussian, which amounts to setting $S=\ln\left(\det\left(c\right)\right)+\mathrm{const.}$ leads to a drastic overestimation of the $\MIR$ (yellow bar).
+In \figref{Validation_on_ArtData_Detail}a, we demonstrate that assuming the data to be simply Gaussian, which amounts to setting $S=\ln\left(\det\left(c\right)\right)+\mathrm{const.}$ leads to a clear overestimation of the $\MIR$ (yellow bar).
 Also, just neglecting correlations between time bins is not feasible, as the green bar shows, indicating that actually about half of the information is captured by the interaction between bins.
-Trying to characterize this relation using the histogram method, assuming a quadratic dependence on $1/N_{R}$ and extrapolating to $1/N_{R}=0$, as suggested in \citet{Strong98_197}, yields much better results (orange bar), but leads still to an overestimate.

-However, assuming a probability distribution of the form eq. \ref{eq:Def_generalized_Ising} for the probability distribution conditional on the stimulus and applying the approximation eq. \ref{eq:Entropy_single_plus_loops} yields an excellent fit, provided that we remove the bias by subtracting the estimates obtained from shuffled data, see \subsecref{Appendix_bias_removal} for details.
-Imposing the form eq. \ref{eq:Def_generalized_Ising} for the output entropy as well yields a slightly worse fit, however, still performs better than the method from \citet{Strong98_197}.
+Characterizing this relation using the histogram method, assuming a quadratic dependence on $1/N_{R}$ and extrapolating to $1/N_{R}=0$, as suggested by Strong et al. \citet{Strong98_197}, yields much better results (orange bar), but leads still to an overestimate.
+However, assuming a probability distribution of the form \eqref{Def_generalized_Ising} for the probability distribution conditional on the stimulus and applying the approximation \eqref{Entropy_single_plus_loops} (mixed Moba-MIRA) yields an excellent fit, provided that we remove the bias by subtracting the estimates obtained from shuffled data, see \secref{Appendix_bias_removal} for details.
+Imposing the form of \eqref{Def_generalized_Ising} for the output entropy as well (full Moba-MIRA) yields a slightly worse fit, however, still performs better than the method from \citet{Strong98_197}.